 Board members matter

-Board Members are, in many aspects, more important than staff, since they are steering the organization.
+Board Members are, in some aspects, more important than staff, since they are steering the organization.
 They are responsible for the “big decisions”.

 The really important stuff

 Even though technical and hard skills are listed and used to evaluate board member candidates, research has shown that soft skills are way more important.
 Things like: how to listen, collaborate with others, receive criticism, be proactive.